-Class B and Class C shares
+Class C shares

-Class B and Class C shares are offered at their net asset value per share, without any initial sales charge.
+Shares are offered at their net asset value per share, without any initial sales charge.

-A CDSC may be charged if a commission has been paid and you sell Class B or Class C shares within a certain time after you bought them, as described in the tables below.
+A CDSC may be charged if a commission has been paid and you sell Class C shares within a certain time after you bought them, as described in the table below.
 There is no CDSC on shares acquired through reinvestment of dividends.
 The CDSC is based on the original purchase cost or the current market value of the shares being sold, whichever is less.
-The CDSCs are as follows:
+The CDSC is as follows:

-Class B deferred charges
+Class C deferred charges